-There are a lot of great reasons to visit Asheville, North Carolina.
-But two reasons stick out to me in particular.
+There are a lot of great reasons to visit Asheville, North Carolina and one of them is the waterfall hike to Catawba Falls.

-But the other primary reason people flock to this region is for the great hiking trails that can be found scattered throughout the nearby mountains.
+But the main reason people flock to this region is for the great hiking trails that can be found scattered throughout the nearby mountains.

 And when hiking, who doesn't love a hike that involves seeing a waterfall?!

 In this post I'll go over everything you should know when visiting one of the best hiking spots in this region, Catawba Falls!

 You'll notice some links and advertisements from partner or affiliate sites throughout this post.
 I typically earn a small commission on any purchases made through those links at no additional cost to you.
 If you check those out, great.
 If not, I'm still happy you're here!

 The first thing to keep in mind about hiking around Asheville is that the popular hikes aren't located in one central area.